leshacsharp/AdOut.Extensions/README.md

 # AdOut.Extensions
-A library with shared code base for AdOut microservices
+The library with a shared codebase for the AdOut projects